ałi kwu suknaqinx | we are Okanagan

 Another way to bring Penticton’s history to life is through the fascinating exhibits and interactive learning spaces at Penticton Museum & Archives, on Main Street.
 It’s a great way to round off a self-guided walking tour of the historical buildings and landmarks of the cities downtown core.

 With such a rich history and incredible natural surroundings, it’s not surprising that a vibrant arts scene has flourished in Penticton.

 Numerous art galleries, exhibitions, theatrical performances and all range of musical events take place throughout the year, both indoors and out.
-You can enjoy a dramatic performance amidst the vineyards, take in a live show at a cozy local bar or soak up the ambiance on a walking art tour along colourful Front Street and Downtown Penticton.
+You can enjoy a dramatic performance amidst the vineyards, take in a live show at a cozy local bar or soak up the ambiance on a walking art tour or sculpture tour along colourful Front Street and Downtown Penticton.

 When planning your visit be sure to check out our Events Calendar for information on concerts, plays and other amazing experiences to enhance your stay.

 Rugged landscapes, verdant orchards, crystal blue lakes and diverse local wildlife provide a wealth of potential for aspiring and professional artisans.
 Find a secluded nook in the charming Ikeda Japanese Garden overlooking Okanagan Lake or head for the rolling vineyards of wide open wine country.

 For decades Penticton has been a draw for artists of all genres from around the world, who are happy to share their works and the stories behind them.
 Creativity blossoms here, as naturally as fruit trees and grape vines.